onhate/inbatches/README.md

 This library is especially useful for scenarios where you need to perform multiple asynchronous operations efficiently, such as when making network requests or performing database queries.

-Heavily inspired by [graphql/dataloader](https://github.com/graphql/dataloader) but using classes and decorators 😜
+Heavily inspired by [graphql/dataloader](https://github.com/graphql/dataloader) but simpler using decorators (😜 really decoupled).
+Because of that the rest of your application doesn't event need to know about the batching/dataloader, it just works!

 ## Table of Contents